Pinoy Capital: Findings

-Vergara reported that the median household income of Filipinos in Daly City was greater than the average national income in the United States.
+Vergara often rejected the "Model Minority" myth and the superficial image of success among Filipinos, and despite reporting that the median household income of Filipinos in Daly City was greater than the average national income in the United States, Vergara notes the median household income is flawed for this community, since there are a higher number of persons per household among the Filipino community.
+Vergara talks about the class divisions within the community and reported that in Daly City there were many Filipinos who had found employment in low-paying and working-class roles that were beneath their educational attainments.
+He reported that within parts of Daly City, such as in the "Top of the Hill" neighbourhood, there are poorer communities.
+As well as this, he reports that in San Francisco, the South of Market neighbourhood, the residents (the majority of whom were Filipino) had a particularly low income for San Francisco.
+Vergara also mentions on the prevalence of gang activity within the Filipino community at high schools.
 Moreover, instead of being called Filipino-American, a significant part of the community preferred to be identified as Filipinos.
 A major issue faced by Filipinos residing in the United States was their need to strike a balance between their relation to the two nations.
 In 2009, remittances sent by the foreign-employed Filipinos comprised 10% of the total GDP of the Philippines.
 Filipinos holding American citizenship by birthright are thought to have "lost their traditional Filipino values".
 A considerable number of interviewees cited reuniting with family as their motive for migrating to the United States.

+Another interesting thing that Vergara explains is how "Crab Mentality" is a common trait within the Filipino community (specifically immigrant communities), and that often Filipinos will "pull each other down" and have a spiteful, attitude towards other Filipinos.
+For example Vergara talks to people who prefer to work with white people and black people than other Filipinos, because of the way that Filipinos are treated by other Filipinos in the workplace.

+The book also describes divisions and differences between generations and the differences between the US-born/second-generation communities and the immigrant communities in how they views being Filipino, American, and traditions.